DwivediAman-exe/BlogSpot/README.md

 # Features

-> Registeration with a valid email.
+> Registration with a valid email.

 > Login through Email, Github as well as Google accounts.